View FREE Lessons!

 Definition of M1:

 is the most limiting measure of the money supply.
-It includes only the most liquid of assets: currency in circulation, demand deposits, and traveler’s checks.
+It includes only the most liquid of assets: currency in circulation and demand deposits.

 There are several measures of money.
 Cash is accepted everywhere.
 But what about money in a traditional savings account that does not have check writing privileges?
 Technically it is not money, because it is not accepted as a medium of exchange.
 However it certainly is “near money” because it can be converted into cash within hours.
 In other words, it is liquid enough that most would consider deposits in a savings account as money.
 Economists use two measures of money depending upon the asset’s liquidity.
 M1 is the most limiting measure because it does not include savings accounts.
 M2 includes M1 and savings accounts.